luketurcotte/luketurcotte.github.io/content/author/admin/_index.md

 +++

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Luke Turcotte is a [CIHR Health System Impact Fellow](http://www.cihr-irsc.gc.ca/e/51201.html) working jointly with the [Canadian Institute for Health Information](https://cihi.ca) and the [University of Waterloo](https://uwaterloo.ca/public-health-and-health-systems/).
+His research interests centre around the development and application of health information systems to support clinical decision-making and improve the quality of care in post-care and residential long-term care settings.